actinia-org/actinia-core/README.md

 ### List of available endpoints

-To see a simple **list of endpoints** (and more), consult the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v3/swagger.json); or, to list the available endpoints on command line, run
+To see a simple **list of endpoints** (and more), consult the "paths" section in the [API JSON](https://actinia.mundialis.de/api/v3/swagger.json); or, to list the available endpoints on command line, run:

 ```bash
 # sudo npm install -g json